 Opt for a neutral meeting place

-When meeting someone for the first time arrange your date in a neutral place - and never accept a dinner invite at a person’s house.
+When meeting someone for the first time, arrange your date in a public place - and never accept an invite to a person’s house.
 The same goes for being picked up in their car from your house.
-No one needs to know your home address within twenty-four hours of knowing you.
-Consider meeting for the first time during the day.

 Keep contact details private

-Stay in control when it comes to how and when you share information.
-Don't include your contact information such as your email address, home address, or phone number in your profile or initial communications.
+Stay in control when it comes to how and when you share information and don’t include too many personal details on any online profiles.
+Don't include information such as your email address, home address, place of work or phone number in your profile or initial communications.
 It is impossible to get back information once you have given it away.